Skip to content

 This has three practical consequences for gradients:

 1. No muddy midpoints.
-A gradient from blue to yellow stays vibrant throughout the transition instead of passing through grey.
+A gradient from blue to yellow stays vibrant throughout the transition instead of passing through gray.

 2. Predictable shade scales.
 When you generate shades from 50 (near-white) to 950 (near-black), each step looks evenly spaced.

-3. Harmonious colour relationships.
+3. Harmonious color relationships.
 Rotating hue by 120 degrees in OKLCH produces a visually balanced triadic palette.
-The same rotation in HSL produces colours that feel unbalanced because HSL's hue wheel isn't perceptually even.
+The same rotation in HSL produces colors that feel unbalanced because HSL's hue wheel isn't perceptually even.

 How we use OKLCH in Gradient Galore

-Every colour operation in Gradient Galore happens in OKLCH space.
+Every color operation in Gradient Galore happens in OKLCH space.
 Here's what that looks like in practice.

 Shade scale generation

-When you pick a base colour, we convert it to OKLCH, then generate 11 shades by setting the lightness to predetermined targets (0.97 for shade 50 down to 0.14 for shade 950).
-We scale chroma proportionally — colours near the extremes get less chroma to avoid oversaturation at the edges.
+When you pick a base color, we convert it to OKLCH, then generate 11 shades by setting the lightness to predetermined targets (0.97 for shade 50 down to 0.14 for shade 950).
+We scale chroma proportionally — colors near the extremes get less chroma to avoid oversaturation at the edges.

 The result is a shade scale that feels natural.
-The 500 shade is the "true" colour.
+The 500 shade is the "true" color.
 Lighter shades are tints.
 Darker shades are shades.
 And each step is visually equidistant.

 True tints, shades, and tones